Geometric approach for the identification of Hamiltonian systems of quasi-Painlev\'e type: Constructing spaces of initial conditions

 \subsection{Picard lattice and intersection form}

 For the notation introduced in this section we refer to standard introductory books on Algebraic Geometry such as~\!\cite{Shafarevich1}.
 We introduce the group of divisors on a rational surface $X$.
-A divisor on a surface is a formal (finite) sum of lines (codimension $1$ hypersurfaces),
+A divisor on a surface is a formal (finite) sum of { curves} (irreducible codimension $1$ subvarieties),

 where the $n_i$ are integers and $I$ a finite index set.
 The group of all divisors is denoted $\text{Div}(X)$.
-Two divisors are equivalent if they differ by a principle divisor, i.e.\ a divisor given by the formal sum of the zero and pole sets (including multiplicity) of a meromorphic function $f$ on the surface, denoted
+Two divisors are linearly equivalent if they differ by a principal divisor, i.e.\ a divisor given by the formal sum of the zero and pole sets (including multiplicity) of a meromorphic function $f$ on the surface, denoted